xjmusic/xjmusic/README.md

     bin/properties

-The default java properties are in the file **/default.env** which is copied to a new file **/runtime.env** on project setup.
-Developers modify their local runtime.env file with private keys and configuration.
-The runtime.env file is never committed to the repository.
-The **default.env** file is kept up-to-date with all environment variables expected by **bin/common/bootstrap**.
+The default java properties are in the file **/.config/.env.default** which is copied to a new file **/.env** on project setup.
+Developers modify their local .env file with private keys and configuration.
+The .env file is never committed to the repository.
+The **.config/.env.default** file is kept up-to-date with all environment variables expected by **bin/common/bootstrap**.

 Also note, ***by design 100% of platform Java system properties are read via Config`***